BechirHamila/BMW-Car-Price-Prediction-Model/README.md

 **feature_1 to feature_8:** Additional equipment features of the car.

-**price:** The target variable, representing the highest auction bid price for the car.
+**price:** The target variable, representing the price the car was sold at.

 ## **Features**